 The results are summarized in Figure~\ref{fig:ci}.
-We can observe that with any fixed $\Delta$, the RCT confidence intervals have similar coverage probabilities and average length when $\Gamma$, which is specific to the OS, varies, but the OS confidence intervals have higher coverage probabilities and average length as $\Gamma$ increases.
-Similarly, with any fixed $\Gamma$, the OS confidence intervals have similar coverage probabilities and average length when $\Delta$, which is specific to the RCT, varies, but the RCT confidence intervals have higher coverage probabilities and average as $\Delta$ increases.
+We can observe that with any fixed $\Delta$, the RCT confidence intervals have the same coverage probabilities and average length when $\Gamma$, which is specific to the OS, varies, but the OS confidence intervals have higher coverage probabilities and average length as $\Gamma$ increases.
+Similarly, with any fixed $\Gamma$, the OS confidence intervals have the same coverage probabilities and average length when $\Delta$, which is specific to the RCT, varies, but the RCT confidence intervals have higher coverage probabilities and average length as $\Delta$ increases.
 When either sensitivity parameter increases, the combined intervals improve the coverage probabilities with a wider confidence interval.

-It is of interest to compare the coverage rates and average lengths of the combined confidence intervals to that of the confidence intervals from a single data source.
-When both sensitivity parameters are larger than the true values, $\Delta \geq \Delta^\star=0.2$ and $\Gamma\geq \Gamma^\star=1.2$, all three intervals have coverage rates above 95\%.
-But, the combined interval has robust performances unless both $\Gamma<\Gamma^\star=1.2$ and $\Delta<\Delta^\star=.2$, while the OS intervals consistently undercover if $\Gamma<\Gamma^\star=1.2$, irrespective of the $\Delta$ values and the RCT intervals consistently undercover if $\Delta<\Delta^\star=.2$, irrespective of the $\Gamma$ values.
-At the same time, the average length of the combined interval tends to be comparable or even shorter than the individual intervals when both sensitivity parameters are larger than the true values.
-Thus, it is generally safer to use the combined interval than either of the two data sources alone and preferable to use the combined interval than the worst performing of the single data sources.
+It is of interest to compare the coverage rates and average lengths of the combined confidence intervals to those of the confidence intervals from a single data source.
+When both sensitivity parameters are larger than or equal to the true values, $\Delta \geq \Delta^\star=0.2$ and $\Gamma\geq \Gamma^\star=1.2$, all three intervals have coverage rates above 95\%.
+However, the combined interval has robust performances unless both $\Gamma<\Gamma^\star=1.2$ and $\Delta<\Delta^\star=0.2$, while the OS intervals consistently undercover if $\Gamma<\Gamma^\star=1.2$, irrespective of the $\Delta$ values, and the RCT intervals consistently undercover if $\Delta<\Delta^\star=0.2$, irrespective of the $\Gamma$ values.
+At the same time, the average length of the combined interval tends to be comparable or even shorter than the individual intervals when both sensitivity parameters are larger than or equal to the true values.
+Thus, it is generally safer to use the combined interval than either of the two data sources alone, and it is preferable to use the combined interval than the worst-performing of the single data sources.

-\subsection{Power of Sensitivity Analysis}
+\subsection{Power of sensitivity analysis}